Cghlewis/crystal_site/content/blog/joins/index.markdown

 4     24     2   430    90
 ```

 3\.
-Then left join teacher data with school data
+Then left join teacher data with school data.

 Notice that because we have longitudinal data appended in long format, I have to use a concatenated primary key to join our data.